The Golden Age of Music Videos

 9. The Cure – “Just Like Heaven” (1987)

-Tim Pope’s direction brings Robert Smith’s poetic lyrics to life with a dreamlike, gothic atmosphere.
-The video’s subtle special effects and haunting visuals continue to captivate.
+Tim Pope’s “Just Like Heaven” brings Robert Smith’s poetic lyrics to life with its dreamlike visuals.
+The subtle special effects and haunting atmosphere create a captivating experience that continues to enchant audiences, reflecting the song’s themes of love and longing.

 10. INXS – “Need You Tonight” (1987)